DimaZeland/DimaZeland/README.md

 <details>
     <summary>🎯 <b>Key points</b></summary>

-- Full Stack Software Engineer at <a href="https://unitalk.cloud/about-company/">UniTalk Cloud</a>
+- Full Stack Software Engineer at an IT company and co-founder of the <a href="https://assistant-traders.com/">Assistant Traders startup</a>
 </details>

 <details>